 Despite the extensively documented centrality of Gro in multiple developmental processes, especially in the early embryo, no systematic genome-wide investigation has been undertaken to position Gro in the fly developmental regulatory network.
 A more thorough understanding of the recruitment patterns of Gro in the early embryo, and the dynamics of such binding, will allow us to address multiple questions about the mechanism of Gro-mediated repression and the position of Gro in the regulatory hierarchy of pattern formation.

 Gro tetramerizes and perhaps forms higher order oligomers in vitro.
 This together with the observations that Gro is required for long-range repression and that it binds core histones has led to the suggestion that Gro-mediated repression may involve spreading along chromatin.
 Indeed, in some contexts Gro oligomerization is necessary for repression in vitro {Chen, 1998 #267} and in vivo {Song, 2004 #1161}.
 However, it does not appear to be a universal requirement for repressive activity in all developmental contexts {Jennings, 2007 #2990}.
 Evidence from ChIP-PCR experiments suggests Gro spreads over potentially long stretches of chromatin presumably through its ability to self-associate {Winkler, 2010 #2964} {Martinez, 2008 #2287}, although these studies are limited by the resolution of the ChIP-PCR analysis.
 More recent Gro ChIP-seq data obtained from two Drosophila cell lines (S2 and Kc167) {Kaul, 2014 #2204} indicate that binding is primarily localized to discrete peaks in those cell lines.
-However, it is unclear to what degree that binding pattern extends to embryos.
+However, it is unclear to what degree that binding pattern extends to developing embryos.
 Genome-wide analysis of binding patterns in embryos presented in this thesis has enabled us to thoroughly investigate the requirement for spreading in Gro-mediated repression.
 We find that while Groucho is capable of spreading over long regions of chromatin, this spreading appears to be an uncommon feature of repression, with the majority of Groucho binding occurring in discreet peaks characteristic of association with site-specific transcription factors.
 However, these discrete peaks often cluster over longer stretches of chromatin, potentially indicative of looped interactions, or a similar topological rearrangement, between distant regions of chromatin.

 The accurate assignment of a regulatory region, or even an individual binding region detected by ChIP-seq, to a specific regulatory target (or targets) is a long standing problem in the useful interpretation of ChIP-seq studies {Sikora-Wohlfeld, 2013 #2377}; the inaccuracy of association becomes more significant the further a factor binds from its regulatory target, as genomic complexity often makes assignment of enhancer-gene interactions uncertain.
 A common methodology to address this challenge is to incorporate genome-wide binding data with transcriptome measurements in systems perturbed for said factor {Dolinski, 2015 #3045}.
 To this end, we have employed RNA-seq to examine the effect of Gro-knockdown and Gro-overexpression on the transcriptome measurements at timepoints matching those used in the ChIP-seq analysis.
 When combined with the ChIP-seq binding profile data, this has allowed the definition of a high-confidence set of Gro target genes across developmental stages, thus enabling a more thorough characterization of the role of Gro during early development and a significant refinement of the factor’s influence on the developmentally-regulated gene network.
 The analysis to be presented here shows that Groucho targets are enriched for numerous transcription factors, confirming its role as a factor near the top of the regulatory hierarchy in the establishment of developmental fate.